datacommonsorg/data/docs/mcf_format.md

 Where "E" is short for "Entity" and "C" is short for "Column".

 "E" should be used to refrence another entity that is defined in the template MCF only.
-Instead "C" should be used to refer to property values that are entities already populated in the graph and not being defined in the template MCF.
-"C" should also be used to reference property values that are Quantities or Enummerations already defined in the schema.
+Instead "C" should be used to refer to property values represented in columns of the .csv file.
+The values may include:

+* References to entities that are already in the graph, and not defined in the Template MCF
+* Constants (strings, numbers)
+* Enumerations defined in the schema
+* Quantities, like [10 20 Years]

 For example, if we had a dataset `SomeDataset` stored as a .csv with columns: